Reference

 The functional way of specifying the operators (`+` and `-`) is

-needed for the addition/subtraction of a nanoperiod
+needed for the addition/subtraction of a nanoperiod because an

 additional time-zone argument must be specified.
 For example: